cveras33/python-api-challenge/README.md

 #### Cloudiness (%) vs. Latitude ####
 ![scloudiness](https://github.com/cveras33/python-api-challenge/blob/main/Images/southern_cloudiness_linregress.png)

+The linear regression plot above shows the relationship between latitude in the southern hemisphere and cloud coverage.
+Cloud coverage and latitude have a positive correlation in the southern hemisphere as well.
+The date points alone here also do not give a great indication of that.

 #### Wind Speed (mph) vs. Latitude ####
 ![swindspeed](https://github.com/cveras33/python-api-challenge/blob/main/Images/southern_wind_linregress.png)

+The linear regression plot above shows the relationship between latitude in the southern hemisphere and wind speed measured in MPH.
+Wind speed and latitude have a negative correlation in the southern hemisphere, differing from the relationship between wind speed and latitude in the northern hemisphere.
+Similarly to the northern hemisphere, there is no great correlation between wind speed and latitude in the southern hemisphere, as shown by the r-value being so close to 0.

 ## Part II: VacationPy ##